Officina-SCIFT/SUHII_mapping/README.md

 The development of this workflow was made possible thanks to the collaboration and support of **SCIFT Officina**.

 For questions or contributions, please open an issue or submit a pull request.

+# 💬 Share Your Feedback
+We’d love to hear how you’re using the workflow.
+Your input helps improve the workflow and highlight real-world applications.
+👉 Take a few minutes to fill out our [user feedback form](https://docs.google.com/forms/d/e/1FAIpQLScPsFdDerNaYa_WPHlRN-0qV5SfJcZ4uILIQK0cef_2M6jNOg/viewform?usp=dialog)

+If you’d like, you can also share your story about how you used the workflow and the impact of your results.
+Thank you for helping make this project more open, useful, and collaborative! 🌍